Amazing Advocates Are Achieving Amazing Things!

 One week after the Advocacy Forum, record numbers of advocates then met in Springfield for the Illinois Action Summit to continue the work of making Illinois a dementia-capable state.
 Every day, families across Illinois are faced with the daunting task of finding compassionate, qualified care for loved ones suffering from Alzheimer’s disease or a related dementia.
 These families should not have to worry about whether those claiming to be qualified actually are they have enough to worry about.

-State Sen. David Koehler from Peoria, who recently lost a loved one to Alzheimer’s disease, and state Rep. Deb Conroy joined the Alzheimer’s Association in leading a coalition that passed Senate Bill 2301, the Illinois Alzheimer’s and Dementia Services Act, unanimously through the Senate.
-When passed by the House and signed into law, this will put in place minimum training standards for employees of long-term care facilities and residential or community-based programs that advertise dementia-specific services, helping to ensure people living with Alzheimer’s receive the care they deserve.
+State Sen. David Koehler from Peoria, who recently lost a loved one to Alzheimer’s disease, and state Rep. Deb Conroy joined the Alzheimer’s Association in leading a coalition that passed Senate Bill 2301, the Illinois Alzheimer’s and Dementia Services Act, unanimously through the General Assembly.
+When signed into law by the governor, this will put in place minimum training standards for employees of long-term care facilities and residential or community-based programs that advertise dementia-specific services, helping to ensure people living with Alzheimer’s receive the care they deserve.

 None of these recent successes, or the victories that are sure to come, would be possible without our amazing team of advocates sharing the common dream of a world without Alzheimer’s® and coming together to make it happen!

 Learn more about how you can make a bigger impact.